 Social loafing can be defined as a phenomenon in which people exert less effort when working collectively on a task.
 Unfortunately, in a team, there will always be a few members who will put less effort than the others because they assume that since they are in a team, they don’t need to expend that much effort.
 This drags down the efficacy of a team because not everyone is giving their 100%.

 In a team, the ones who speak first tend to establish the status quo and the rest of the team members view the person who speaks first as the de facto leader, even if they aren’t.
 It is important to remember that in a team, there are different kinds of people.
 Some people might talk just because they want to.
 Others will not open their mouths until they truly have something they think is worth saying.
 Both these qualities are not bad.
 Rather, they highlight the fact that people within a team are not all the same.
-However, the point I’m trying to make is that a person’s value cannot be determined by how fast or how slow they speak, yet that is exactly what happens in a group.
+However, the point I’m trying to make is how fast or how slow a person speaks does not determine their values.
+Yet that is exactly what happens in a group.
 Sometimes this dynamic benefits the group.
 But more often than not, it does not.

 Teams stifle creativity